 How Long Are The Results Good For?

-Realistically, your STD testing results are only accurate up until you engage with a new sexual partner.
-This also applies if you sleep with a previous partner who has slept with a new partner since your last test.
-Each new partner you introduce into your sex life can affect your sexual status.
+The STD results are good and accurate only up until you engage with a new sexual partner.
+This is also applicable if you have intercourse with a previous partner who got involved with another individual since your last test.

 Do You Test For Every STD?